 The SBA staff will assemble the Professional Team or an appropriate subset of the Professional Team for only one additional verification review to ensure that the corrections have been incorporated into the current, running version of the model.

 If any problem necessitates the re-generation of the output ranges, the modeling organization must submit revised output ranges to be received by the Commission no less than ten days prior to the initial date of the on-site review.
-If this is not the case, then Standards A-6 and A-10 will not be verified during the initial on-site review.
+If this is not the case, then Standard A-6 will not be verified during the initial on-site review.

-In the event that (1) Form A-6 was modified after the initial submission and prior to the on-site review, or (2) an additional verification review is required and Form A-6 must be re-generated, the modeling organization shall provide additional versions of Form A-7 and Form A-8 with the initial submission as the baseline for computing the percentage changes.
+In the event that (1) Form A-4 was modified after the initial submission and prior to the on-site review, or (2) an additional verification review is required and Form A-4 and/or Form A-6 must be re-generated, the modeling organization shall provide additional versions of Form A-5 and Form A-7 with the initial submission as the baseline for computing the percentage changes.

-If the modeling organization disagrees with the Professional Team as to likelihood of compliance, the modeling organization has two options: (1) it can proceed to the scheduled Commission meeting to review models for acceptability under the 2009 Standards and present its arguments to the Commission to determine acceptability; or (2) it can withdraw its request for review.
+If the modeling organization disagrees with the Professional Team as to likelihood of compliance, the modeling organization has two options: (1) it can proceed to the scheduled Commission meeting to review models for acceptability under the 2011 Standards and present its arguments to the Commission to determine acceptability; or (2) it can withdraw its request for review.
 Such a withdrawal will result in the modeling organization waiting until after the next revision or review of the standards before requesting the Commission review its model.